 Contribution to discipline

-I currently lead on education for the College of Humanities, and am a Fellow of the Higher Education Academy.
-Research has informed my teaching at all levels, and I seek not just to expose students to research developments in specific areas, but to develop them as researchers in their own right.
+Research informs my teaching at all levels, and I seek not just to expose students to research developments in specific areas, but to develop them as researchers in their own right.
 From 2013-16 I was Associate Dean for Education in the College of Humanities.

 My first degree was in history at Peterhouse, University of Cambridge .
 After spending some time out of academic life as an accountant, I returned to do an MA in Medieval History at King's College, London and went on to do a PhD there on 'The Practice of Penance, 900-1050' under Professors Janet L. Nelson and Anne Duggan.

 I taught at Birkbeck, University of London, King's College, London, the Universities of Glasgow, Manchester and Southampton before being appointed to a lectureship at the University of Exeter in 2000.
 I held a British Academy Postdoctoral Fellowship from 1999-2002, first at Southampton, then at Exeter.
-I have also held grants from the British Academy and the Arts and Humanities Research Council.
+I have also held grants from the British Academy, the Arts and Humanities Research Council and HERA.